Leigh syndrome: Nuclear DNA mutations

 Nuclear DNA comprises most of the genome of an organism and in sexually reproducing organisms is inherited from both parents, in contrast to mitochondrial DNA's maternal pattern of inheritance.
 Leigh syndrome caused by nuclear DNA mutations is inherited in an autosomal recessive pattern.
 This means that two copies of the mutated gene are required to cause the disease, so two unaffected parents, each of whom carries one mutant allele, can have an affected child if that child inherits the mutant allele from both parents.

 75 to 80 percent of Leigh syndrome is caused by mutations in nuclear DNA; mutations affecting the function or assembly of the fourth complex involved in oxidative phosphorylation, cytochrome c oxidase (COX), cause most cases of Leigh disease.
 Mutations in a gene called SURF1 (surfeit1) are the most common cause of this subtype of Leigh syndrome.
 The protein that SURF1 codes for is terminated early and therefore cannot perform its function, shepherding the subunits of COX together into a functional protein complex.
 This results in a deficit of COX protein, reducing the amount of energy produced by mitochondria.
 SURF1 is located on the long arm of chromosome 9.
-Another nuclear DNA mutation that causes Leigh syndrome affects another protein complex in the mitochondria, pyruvate dehydrogenase, which is an enzyme in the Link reaction pathway.
 Some types of SURF1 mutations cause a subtype of Leigh syndrome that has a particularly late onset but similarly variable clinical course.
+Another nuclear DNA mutation that causes Leigh syndrome, gene DLD, affects another protein complex in the mitochondria, the pyruvate dehydrogenase complex.

 Other nuclear genes associated with Leigh syndrome are located on chromosome 2 (BCS1L and NDUFA10); chromosome 5 (SDHA, NDUFS4, NDUFAF2, and NDUFA2); chromosome 8 (NDUFAF6), chromosome 10 (COX15); chromosome 11 (NDUFS3, NDUFS8, and FOXRED1); chromosome 12 (NDUFA9 and NDUFA12); and chromosome 19 (NDUFS7).
+SDHA is the only nuclear-coded protein present in the mitochondrial electron transport chain (as complex II), and Mitochondrial complex II deficiency, in its biallelic form, causes Leigh syndrome.
 Many of these genes affect the first oxidative phosphorylation complex.

 X-linked Leigh syndrome

-Leigh syndrome can also be caused by deficiency of the pyruvate dehydrogenase complex (PDHC), most commonly involving a PDHC subunit which is encoded by an X-linked gene (OMIM 308930).
-The neurological features of Leigh syndrome caused by PDHC deficiency are indistinguishable from other forms.
-However, non-neurological features (other than lactic acidosis) are not seen in PDHC deficiency.
+Leigh syndrome can also be caused by deficiency of the pyruvate dehydrogenase complex (PDHC), the x-linked gene being PDHA1.
+In general, there are two major presentations of PDH deficiency, metabolic and neurologic, which occur at equal frequency.
+The metabolic form presents as severe lactic acidosis in the newborn period, and many die as newborns.
+Patients with the neurologic presentation are hypotonic (low muscle tone), feed poorly, lethargic, and develop seizures, mental retardation, microcephaly, blindness and spasticity secondary to contractures.
+"Between these two extremes, there is a continuous spectrum of intermediate forms...A number of patients with primarily neurological symptoms fit into the category of Leigh's syndrome."

 X-linked recessive Leigh syndrome affects male children far more often than female children because they only have one copy of the X chromosome.
 Female children would need two copies of the faulty gene to be affected by X-linked Leigh syndrome.